 - EMR Studio - managed Jupyter notebooks used as an integrated development environment; notebooks are backed up to S3 not on cluster with availability exclusively on the console

 It’s also common to run EMR in a transient cluster (temporary usage).
 Capacity is related to instances configuration; uniform instances groups have single instances types, purchasing options, and autoscaling while instances fleets mix instance types and don’t have autoscaling (like Spot for EMR).

-The big idea is distribute high velocity, high volume and lots of variety of data across tons of servers… using Hadoop.
-Tasks include Log analysis, web indexing, machine learning, financial analysis, scientific simulation, and bioinformatics.
+The big idea is distribute high velocity, high volume and lots of variety of data across tons of servers… using an Apache project, Hadoop.
+Tasks include log analysis, web indexing, machine learning, financial analysis, scientific simulation, and bioinformatics.
 Hadoop is a data storage and batch processing framework that is compromised of four major components: